 from the my-lightstreamer folder.

-Pay attention on how we specified the name (my-lighstreamer) and the tag (6.0.0) of the image with the -t parameter, which is useful for later identification in the local repository through the already used docker images command:
+Pay attention on how we specified the name (my-lighstreamer) and the tag (my-version) of the image with the -t parameter, which is useful for later identification in the local repository through the already used docker images command:

 All that remains now is launching the container from the newly created image.